DataForSEO Alternative: Which API Fits Your Use Case? (2026)

 Why Do Developers Leave DataForSEO?

-Async architecture overhead - Submit, poll, fetch.
-If you need to ship fast or want synchronous responses, this adds integration complexity that your timeline can't absorb.
+Async architecture overhead — submit, poll, fetch.
+If you need to ship fast or want synchronous responses, that three-step loop adds integration complexity your timeline can't absorb.

-Live mode cost at volume - DataForSEO's live endpoint runs $2.00/1K requests.
+Live mode cost at volume — DataForSEO's live endpoint runs $2.00/1K requests (DataForSEO pricing, verified July 2026).
 Past 50K queries/month, that starts hurting the margin fast.

-No enriched data in one call - Need backlinks or domain intelligence alongside SERP results?
-That's a separate endpoint, a separate API call, sometimes a second provider.
+No enriched data in one call — need backlinks or domain intelligence alongside SERP results?
+That's a separate endpoint, a separate API call, sometimes a second bill.

 The Pricing Reality: What Each DataForSEO Alternative Actually Costs at Volume?